Proverbs 27:17 NIV

 I am blessed to be surrounded by great, God-fearing people.
-This is something, however, that hasn’t always been true.
+For most of my life that wasn’t the case.
 I remember times in my walk with the Lord when having good friends was low on my priority list.
-This was partly due to the fact that I had a tough time making friends; the life of an introvert can be lonely.
+This is partly due to the tough time I have making friends; the life of an introvert can be lonely.
 And it was during those times that I was prone to wander.
-No, I never left the church.
-No, I didn’t live a promiscuous lifestyle.
+I never left the church.
+I didn’t live a promiscuous lifestyle.
 I would just become, let’s say, less concerned about the things of God.

 We need each other.
 The writer of Hebrews makes this point clear: “encourage one another daily, as long as it is called “Today,” so that none of you may be hardened by sin’s deceitfulness” (Hebrews 3:13).
 There is something important and efficacious about believers dwelling in unity and encouraging each other.
 The Greek word for “encourage” in Hebrews 3:13 is παρακαλέω (parakaleō).
 It’s an invitation to come and be present.
 We are to call our brothers and sisters to come and be involved with what God is doing in and through His family.

 This is undoubtedly what iron sharpening iron means.
 The illustration should cause us to imagine two elements being rubbed together in a way that causes a mutual sharpening.
 For this to work, though, the elements have to be similar in rigidity.
-Iron may sharpen a piece of wood, but wood doesn’t sharpen iron; wood wears away at metal.
+Iron may sharpen a piece of wood, but wood doesn’t sharpen iron; wood wears away at the point of contact with metal.
 Therefore, there is no mutually beneficial exchange.
-Conversely, we need people in our lives that, like iron pressed against iron, encourage our sharpening, i.e. spiritual growth.
+We need people in our lives that, like iron pressed against iron, encourage our sharpening, i.e. spiritual growth.